A mysterious Blaca hermitage located on the southern side of Brač islandPhoto: Cortyn

 Dominican convent in the town of Bol (famous for its Zlatni Rat shingle beach)

-Croatia’s 1185 islands makes it one of the most indented countries in the Mediterranean and the entire world.
+Croatia’s 1185 islands make it one of the most indented countries in the Mediterranean and the entire world.
 67 of those islands are inhabited.

-The famous "Brač bonsai" is a tiny pine tree growing on the roof of a small church, it has remained stunted and small due to poor growing conditions, despite being a hundred years old.
+Don't be surprised when you see the famous "Brač Bonsai".
+This tiny pine tree growing on the roof of a small church has remained stunted and small due to poor growing conditions, despite being a hundred years old.
 It was declared a natural monument in 1969 and is one of only a handful of such trees in the world.

 Arrival in Postira, a small fishing village situated on the northern coastline of Brač Island, whose numerous stone houses and narrow alleys exude an authentic Dalmatian charm and architectural style.
 It is the perfect destination for soothing the body and soul.
 After you check-in at the hotel, we suggest that you explore and take a stroll through Postira on your own.

-After breakfast, visit to the hidden Blaca desert, a natural monument that is not only unique to the island of Brač, but also to the entire Croatian coast.
-This isn't just your run-of-the-mill sandy desert.
+After breakfast, visit to the hidden Blaca hermitage, a natural monument that is not only unique to the island of Brač, but also to the entire Croatian coast.
 It is a secluded area, a hermitage where hard-working monks retired to pray and lead a spiritual life after fleeing from the Ottoman invasion in the 15th century and settling on the island of Brač.
-Blaca desert which was also an astronomical observatory is a veritable natural and cultural phenomenon as well as a valuable monument to human labour and perseverance.
+Blaca hermitage which was also an astronomical observatory is a veritable natural and cultural phenomenon as well as a valuable monument to human labour and perseverance.
 Located there is a church and monastery, residential, and farm buildings, as well as fertile vineyards and olive groves that were planted by the diligent hermits in the wilderness, forests, and the mostly barren soil of the island.

 Afterwards your driver will take you to Vidova Gora – the highest peak of all the Adriatic islands (778 m).
 A majestic scenic view of Bol, the famous Zlatni Rat beach and Hvar Island extends from Vidova Gora, and in clear weather you can also see other islands - Korčula, Vis, Biševo, the Pelješac peninsula and Mount Biokovo.
 Ladies and gentlemen, start your cameras!